mitsBhadeshiya/SimpleChat/README.md

 This example is demostrate how to make simple chat view lightwaight

 How to use ?
-Just you have to create viewcontroller with parentclass <Code>MBChatViewController<code> and call method for set default messages
+Just you have to create viewcontroller with parentclass <Code>MBChatViewController</Code> and call method for set default messages
 <pre>
 [self setDefaultMessages:[self defaultMessages]];
 </pre>